AndreyAzimov/andreyazimov.github.io/_posts/2016-08-05-before-idea.md

 ---
 layout: post
-title: Title title
+title: Before Idea
-subtitle: Sub title
+subtitle: Simple test to check is it worth it to called an "Idea"
 ---

 # Before Idea